-The notions of information structure (IS) are ambivalent (see Kuno 1972, Prince 1981, Lambrecht 1994 and many others).
-On the one hand, they denote extralinguistic cognitive or 'mental states' of referents, actions, locations, and temporality; on the other hand, they refer to the formal and communicative aspects of language, thus the way these concepts are implemented in grammar.
+Following Kuno (1972), Prince (1981), Lambrecht (1994) and many others, the notions of information structure (IS) have an ambivalent meaning.
+They denote extralinguistic cognitive or mental states of referents, actions, locations, temporality, but also the formal and communicative aspects of language, thus the way these concepts are implemented in grammar.
+Chafe (1976) speaks about

-Addressing the extralinguistic function first, Chafe (1976) speaks about 'information packaging' and considers hypotheses about the receiver's assumptions as crucial to discourse structure.
+'information packaging' and considers hypotheses about the receiver's assumptions as crucial to discourse structure.
 These are hypotheses about the status of the referent of each linguistic expression, as represented in the mind of the receiver at the moment of utterance.
+In other words, it is the way the information is transmitted that is crucial, rather than the lexical or propositional content of a sentence, around which grammar usually centers.
 Prince (1981) defines information structure (packaging of information) in the following way:

-The tailoring of an utterance by a sender to meet the particular assumed needs of the intended receiver.
-That is, information packaging in natural language reflects the sender's hypotheses about the receiver's assumptions and beliefs and strategies.
+'The tailoring of an utterance by a sender to meet the particular assumed needs of the intended receiver.
+That is, information packaging in natural language reflects the sender's hypotheses about the receiver's assumptions and beliefs and strategies.'

-The notion of Common Ground, introduced by Stalnaker (1974), has been central in many subsequent theories of information structure, as it shapes the background to which new information is added (see Krifka, this volume).
-The Common Ground is the knowledge which the speaker assumes to be shared by herself and her interlocutor at the moment of utterance.
+The notion of Common Ground, introduced by Stalnacker (1974) has been central in many subsequent theories of information structure, as it shapes the background to which new information is added.
+The Common Ground is the knowledge which the speaker assumes to be shared by herself and her interlocutor.

-For Clark & Haviland (1977), given is "information [the speaker] believes the listener already knows and accepts as true," and new is "information [the speaker] believes the listener does not yet know."
+For Clark & Haviland (1977), given is 'information [the speaker] believes the listener already knows and accepts as true', and new is 'information [the speaker] believes the listener does not yet know.'